 Since 2013 all quoted companies are legally required to measure and report their Greenhouse Gas (GHG) emissions.
 All other companies are encouraged to do so voluntarily.
-The Government's Environmental Reporting Guidelines set out the process for mandatatory or voluntarily reporting of emissions and also encourage organsiations to compensate for their emissions by;
+The Government's Environmental Reporting Guidelines set out the process for mandatatory or voluntarily reporting of gross emissions and also encourage organsiations to compensate for their emissions by;

-- Purchasing & retiring kyoto-compliant or international voluntary carbon credits
+- Purchasing & retiring Kyoto-compliant or international voluntary carbon credits

 - Purchasing & retiring UK Woodland Carbon Units

 - Accounting for exporting renewable energy generation.